-Asked about the case on 30 March, Officer Kholmurod (who refused to give his last name) of Tashkent Regional Anti-terrorism Police wrote down the details and asked Forum 18 to call back in 30 minutes.
+Asked about the case on 30 March, Officer Kholmurod (who refused to give his last name) of Tashkent Regional police Struggle with Extremism and Terrorism Department wrote down the details and asked Forum 18 to call back in 30 minutes.
 "I will find out for the reasons for the inspection and will answer you," he said.
 Called back, he refused to talk to Forum 18.
 "Send a letter to the Interior Ministry," he said and put the phone down.

 Captain Abdullayev of Pskent Police also refused to discuss the case with Forum 18.
 "I cannot talk to you over the phone.
 Please, come to our Police Station, and I will explain everything to you."
 He then put the phone down.